Lowland Brittle Fern (Southern Fragile Fern)

 • Tennessee bladder fern (C. tennesseensis) generally resembles bulblet fern, but it only rarely produces bulblets, and when it does, they are small, unlobed, and malformed.
 Petioles are dark brown toward the base.
 Nearly every leaf is fertile, with even the smallest leaves bearing spores.
 Scattered throughout the Ozarks and Ozark Border, and locally west and north, mostly in counties along the Missouri and Mississippi rivers.
 It is restricted to shaded rock outcrops and bluff ledges: dolomite, limestone, sandstone, chert, and granite.
 Spores are produced May–October.

-• Mackay’s brittle fern (C. tenuis) is quite rare in Missouri, occurring in only two counties.
+• Mackay’s brittle fern (C. tenuis) is quite rare in Missouri and restricted to only two counties.
 Leaves, in general outline, are lance- or ellipse-shaped (widest at or near the middle), the leaves are clustered at the tip of the rhizome, and the leaf stems are usually dark brown at the base.
 It is uncommon in the eastern portion of the Ozark Border, in Jefferson and Ste.
 Genevieve counties.
 It occurs on ledges of moist sandstone bluffs.
 It produces spores June–September.

 Other Common Names